Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 Again, still in the terminal, add the Node Sass package:

+:writing_hand:

 ```
 npm add --dev node-sass
 ```

-Add the `-—dev`  flag this time because you don't want this dependency bundled into the final output of the project if you were to build and deploy it.## Creating our app’s files
+You add the `-—dev`  flag this time because you don't want this dependency bundled into the final output of the project if you were to build and deploy it.## Creating our app’s files

 ## Create your app’s Files